2026 Vendor Data Processing Agreement Checklist for Schools

 What are the biggest red flags in a vendor’s DPA?

-Can teachers just sign up for free tools without a school DPA?
+Can teachers sign up for free tools without a school DPA?

 Try TeachTools Free